Sian Marie's story: support from our helpline when at her lowest

-My R.E teacher made such a difference to me at school - she was so supportive and inspired me to teach.
-I found a busy and fulfilling job at a secondary school in London and was promoted after a few years to Head of Department.
+My teachers made such a difference to me at school - which inspired me to teach.
+I found a busy and fulfilling job at a secondary school in London and was promoted after a few years.
 That same year, my father had a stroke following life saving treatment and things got really tough both personally and professionally.
 At school, I put my head down to try to get through it and concentrate on doing a good job, and lost friends as a result.
 I was getting shouted at by senior leaders and blamed for things that weren’t my fault and my mental health started to deteriorate.

 I’m very passionate but I’m never sure if I’m doing a good job.
 I was having panic attacks and finding it really hard to get through the days.
 Eventually I spoke to our HR who told me about Education Support and that I should phone the helpline.
 I put it off for ages but then thought “what’s the worst that could happen?”.
 When I did ring the person I spoke to asked me if I’d have waited this long if I’d broken a bone which helped me see how important the call was.

 It’s important to me that people learn from what I’ve experienced.
 I know that I’m never going to be standing on my own again - Education Support carried me when I couldn’t walk.
 Sometimes the scariest thing is reaching out, making that phonecall.
 But it really was a lifeline, by making those calls I’m still alive.